How to Create an Invitation in InDesign?

 2. Combine Different Complementing Fonts

-An invitation is where you can unleash your inner creativity without limitations.
+A simple invitation is where you can unleash your inner creativity without limitations.
 Choosing the right font would give your invitation a touch of professionalism.
 To give your invitation a variety, you can mix and match different fonts that are suitable for your motif or theme.
 If you are unsure, you can use playful fonts in the header and subheads and use plain font for the body.
 Also, to make your text pop, you can make use of a color filter.
 It would help your text stands out without obscuring the background.

 3. Make an Eyecatching Header

-The easiest way to make an effective invitation is to create an eyecatching and alluring header.
+The easiest way to make an effective modern invitation is to create an eyecatching and alluring header.
 You can use a photo that would stand out to be your header.
 For instance, you can make use of a sample photo of a birthday hat with sprinkles as a background for a children's birthday party.

 4. Organize the Content of the Invitation

-One of the essential parts of an invitation is the body or the content.
+One of the essential parts of an event invitation is the body or the content.
 To achieve a balanced and eligible invitation, you can split your invitation into two columns.
 You can insert an image on one side and the event details with a color block background on the other.
 It would work well with a landscape orientation.

 5. Think Outside the Box

-For the overall design of your invitation, the possibilities are limitless.
+For the overall design of your party invitation, the possibilities are limitless.
 A classic would not go out of style, but if you want your invitation to stand out, you can brainstorm design ideas or look through the internet for samples.
 For instance, you can make use of a house-shaped invitation for your own invitation for home.
 You can also add a simple color for your border.
 If your invitation highlights one image, you can make use of a color relatable to it.